At Leaf Livestock we wish to honor our sheep by using their lovely wool to create beautiful yarn and spinning fibers for everyone to enjoy.

-We started raising sheep in 1999 as Sammons Polypay with 9 Polypay ewes purchased from the Tisdale farm in the Sandhills of Nebraska.
-With additions from Black Kettle Farm and the Rickate flock our ewe flock flourished to 150 quality ewes.
+Leaf Livestock was established in 1999 as Sammons Polypay.
+We started with 9 Polypay ewes purchased from the Tisdale farm in the Sandhills of Nebraska.
+We added ewes from Black Kettle Farm and the Rickate flock, and our flock flourished to 150 quality ewes.
 Our sire genetics run deep in VanNostran blood, Athens Ohio, and U of Wisconsin, Madison, Wisconsin.
 Gordon has been a Polypay board member, past Secretary of the Polypay Association, Chairman of Polypay Starter Flock and National Sale committee member.
-We have raised 3 National Champion sheep and earned top honors at the Ohio State Fair with our Polys.
+We have raised 3 National Champion sheep and earned top honors at the Ohio State Fair with our Polypayss.

-We now operate our Natural colored breeding program under Leaf Livestock.
-Our natural colored flock name came from our school district mascot the Geneseo Maple Leafs.
-We use Rambouillet, Columbia and current Natural Colored sheep to create our Leaf Livestock Natural Coloreds.
+We evolved into Leaf Livestock (Wool Co) when we added Natural Colored Rambouillet Columbia crosses.
 We are making great strides to produce quality seed stock in Natural Colored genetics and wool.
 We acquired the Crago Flock, Montana to increase predictability in our Natural Coloreds.
 We earned Grand Champ Ram at the 2017 Illinois State Fair; we had other class winners and the Best Fleece.
 That same ram was reserve champ at 2017 NAILE in the fine fleece class.
 More recently we earned Grand Champion Polypay Ram with a fall ram at the 2018 Midwest Stud Ram Show and Sale.
 We had several other class winners as well.
 Our spring Natural Colored Ram Lamb was selected as the Reserve Champion in the Natural Colored Show and sale in 2018.
+We’ve taken a few years off from showing sheep.
+Our time is so limited it’s challenging to carve out enough time to prep for shows.
+We’d love to get back into showing someday.

-Our family: Gordon, Anne, Christian, Erik, Evan, Will and Cy have many different passions, but all will come to realize that this farm will mold their lives into a matrix of worthwhile endeavors: hard work, perseverance and determination that make a family farm so wonderful to be a part of.
+Our family: Gordon, Anne, Christian (and Mackenzie 2022), Erik, Evan (and Chelsea 2020), Will and Cy have many different passions, but all will come to realize that this farm will mold their lives into a matrix of worthwhile endeavors: hard work, perseverance and determination that make a family farm so wonderful to be a part of.
 "To pursue, yet flourish in the the toils of a farm is to achieve in the virtues of life" (Gordon 2017).

 Our lives are real, the work is honest and we share the rewards that many family farms pass down as they walk daily in agriculture and livestock.

-We have and will continue to be a premier flock for quality Polypay genetics nationally and are looking forward to an increasing role in the Natural Colored breed.
-Please join us with a visit.
+We have and will continue to be a premier flock for quality Polypay genetics nationally, and we are looking forward to an increasing role in the Natural Colored and Merino breed.

 Gordon, Anne and family